AR-92/t/README.md

-# Enhanced Flowy Gum TUI File Manager
+# T - Terminal File Manager

 A powerful terminal-based file manager with intuitive keyboard navigation and visual styling using Gum.